mathias-ws/prog2005-assignment2/README.md

 * Policy: instead of having the default scope as the current date, it could be the date were the newest data is available.
 * Some better tests, that don't have concurrency issues.
+* Give a response when a webhook is deleted, to make it clearer for the user.